ZAHON/rilix-ui/core/src/hooks/use-previous/README.md

 ### Parameters

+The `usePrevious` hook accepts a **single, required parameter** named `value`, which should be the signal whose previous value you want to track:

 | Param   | Type        | Default | Description                                        |
 | ------- | ----------- | ------- | -------------------------------------------------- |
 | `value` | `Signal<T>` | `-`     | The signal whose previous value should be tracked. |